 A voluntary, opt-in program, individuals or caregivers register for Vitals online and supply relevant information.

 Once a digital profile has been created for a person, he or she wears a beacon – which can be a keychain, necklace, wallet-sized card, bracelet or an Android phone.

-Police officers download the Vitals app onto their smartphones, so when a beacon comes within 80 feet of an officer or first responder equipped with the service, the officer receives a notification about the person’s diagnosis and how to best interact with him or her.
+Police officers carry smartphones equipped with the Vitals app, so when a beacon comes within 80 feet of an officer or first responder equipped with the service, the officer receives a notification about the person’s diagnosis and how to best interact with him or her.

 Some people are unable to communicate clearly at times due to invisible conditions, such as dementia, post-traumatic stress, autism, diabetes or seizure disorders.
 The Vitals app can help provide police officers and first responders with a context for behavior to help improve interactions.